366 Weird Movies may earn commissions from purchases made through product links.

-Our weekly look at what’s weird in theaters, on hot-off-the-presses DVDs, and on more distant horizons…
+Our weekly look at what’s weird in theaters, on hot-off-the-presses DVDs and Blu-rays (and hot off the server VODs), and on more distant horizons…

 Trailers of new release movies are generally available at the official site links.

 IN THEATERS (LIMITED RELEASE):

 Broadcast Signal Intrusion (2021): A video technician investigates a sporadic series of eerie pirate broadcasts, leading him down a rabbit hole of conspiracy.
 Maybe a bit of a long-shot for “weird,” but it’s from The Signal), and the Videodrome comparisons will be inevitable.
 Broadcast Signal Intrusion official site.